sgajbi/performanceAnalytics/README.md

-# Portfolio Performance Analytics API (V2 Engine)
+# Portfolio Performance Analytics API (V3 Engine)

-An API for calculating portfolio performance metrics based on daily time-series financial data, powered by a high-performance, vectorized Python engine.
+An API for calculating portfolio performance metrics, aligned with the `portfolio-analytics-system`.

+It provides two primary endpoints for calculating **Time-Weighted Return (TWR)** with frequency-based breakdowns and **Money-Weighted Return (MWR)**.

 ---

 ## Key Features

--   **High Performance:** Core calculations are fully vectorized using Pandas and NumPy, delivering a **~49x speedup** over traditional iterative methods on large datasets.
+-   **High-Performance TWR Engine:** Core daily calculations are vectorized using Pandas and NumPy for maximum speed.
+-   **Flexible TWR Breakdowns:** Aggregate daily performance into monthly, quarterly, or yearly summaries.
+-   **MWR Endpoint:** Calculate a period's money-weighted return, ideal for analyzing investor performance.
--   **Decoupled Architecture:** The calculation engine is a standalone library with zero dependencies on the API framework, allowing it to be used in other applications (e.g., batch jobs, research).
+-   **Decoupled Architecture:** The calculation engine is a standalone library that can be used independently of the API.
--   **Dual Precision Modes:**
+-   **Dual Precision Modes:** Supports fast `float64` (default) or auditable `Decimal` calculations.
-    -   `FLOAT64` (default): For maximum speed.
-    -   `DECIMAL_STRICT`: For auditable, high-precision calculations.
--   **Test Driven:** Behavior is locked in by a comprehensive suite of characterization, integration, and unit tests.

 ---

 ## Project Structure

-The project is separated into three distinct layers:

 -   `app/`: The FastAPI application layer.
-Handles HTTP requests/responses and API-specific models.
+-   `common/`: Shared enumerations (`Frequency`, `PeriodType`) used across the project.
 -   `adapters/`: A translation layer that maps data between the API and the engine.
 -   `engine/`: The pure, standalone calculation library.
-It has no knowledge of the API.
--   `tests/`: Contains all tests, separated into `integration`, `unit`, and `benchmarks`.
+-   `tests/`: The complete test suite.

 ---